 In an appearance on Fox News Channel’s “America’s News HQ” Sunday, former Alaska Gov. Sarah Palin voiced her support for Republican presidential hopeful Mitt Romney’s running mate choice, Wisconsin Rep. Paul Ryan.

-Palin, the 2008 Republican vice-presidential nominee, told host Shannon Bream she was the choice was a sharp contrast to the current officeholders President Barack Obama and Vice President Joe Biden.
+Palin, the 2008 Republican vice-presidential nominee, told host Shannon Bream she offered a sharp contrast to the current officeholders, President Barack Obama and Vice President Joe Biden.

 “I’m excited that now we have a team of Romney-Ryan that will certainly offer an alternative to the vision that Barack Obama and Joe Biden have for America.
 Where the Obama ticket believes that growing government and taking away about personal freedoms, and the corresponding responsibility that comes with our freedoms, taking that away from Americans.
 And this conflict of vision that we’ll see on the other side is a sound and secure vision for America that understands the free market, that understands what it takes to get the economy roaring back to life,” Palin said.